 Leslie began work on her Masters at the University of Michigan, Ann Arbor in 2001 and graduated with a MFA in Choreography and Performance in 2003.
 While attending U of M Leslie was fortunate to work with David Dorfman, Peggy Linman, Peter Sparling, Bill DeYong and many more.

 Two months after graduation she was offered a job with a small modern troupe in Ann Arbor, Peter Sparling Dance Company.
 Leslie divided her time in Michigan between teaching at Dance Gallery Studio, teaching at Wayne State University and dancing with the company.
 She returned to Interlochen Center for the Arts in 2006 as faculty during the summer months.
-A passionate teacher who draws on life experiences Leslie creates work entwined with humor, sorrow and real life.
+Leslie is an actve meber of National Dance Educators Assoication (NDEO) and serves on the national board of directors of American Colled Dance Association (ACDA) A passionate teacher who draws on life experiences Leslie creates work entwined with humor, sorrow and real life.

 Mr. Truitt has an extensive and varied background in dance.
 He has performed principal and soloist roles in much of the classical canon including Giselle, Sleeping Beauty, Coppelia, Swan Lake, Raymonda, and Nutcracker.
 He has also performed in the ballets Romeo and Juliet, Carmina Burana, Daphnis and Chloe, Cheri, Orpheus, Graduation Ball and many others.
 He was a principal soloist with the Los Angeles Classical Ballet Company, Santa Barbara Ballet Theatre, Omaha Ballet Theatre and has performed as a jazz dancer in feature films, television and the professional stage in Los Angeles, Las Vegas, Tokyo, Paris and Moscow.
 Mr. Truitt has also been a guest artist for various modern dance companies and has danced in the works of Bill Evans, Jose Limon and others.

-Mr. Truitt has taught workshops or master classes at the American College Dance Festival, the Northwest Drama Conference, the CSU Summer Arts Program, BYU Summer Dance Workshop, Hobart and William Smith Colleges, the Eugene Ballet Company, the Tacoma City Ballet, the Central California Ballet Company, the WTAMU Summer Dance Camp, the Nebraska Association of Dance Teachers, and at many other schools around the U.S
+Mr. Truitt has taught workshops or master classes at the American College Dance Association, the Northwest Drama Conference, the CSU Summer Arts Program, BYU Summer Dance Workshop, Hobart and William Smith Colleges, the Eugene Ballet Company, Ballet Nebraska, Ballet Lubbock, South Mississippi Ballet Theatre, Tacoma City Ballet, Central California Ballet Company, the WTAMU Summer Dance Camp, the Nebraska Association of Dance Teachers, and at many other schools around the U.S

-Mr. Truitt finished his BFA in Theatre/Dance at the University of Nebraska at Omaha while dancing professionally with the Omaha Ballet under Katharyn Horne and Thomas Enckell.
+Mr. Truitt finished his BFA in Theatre/Dance at the University of Nebraska at Omaha while dancing professionally with the Omaha Ballet under Katharyn Horne and Thomas Enckell, and has his Masters in Dance from the University of Oregon.

 Crystal Bertrand is a native of Oklahoma City, Oklahoma, where she started her training at a very young age and where she made her first professional stage appearance at the age of sixteen dancing with Lyric Theatre’s production of My One & Only.
 The following year she was awarded the Bill “Bojangles” Robinson Tap Scholarship and continued her professional career that lead her to perform in several venues across the United States in the entertainment industry for companies such as Greg Thompson Productions, Nanette Barbara Productions Canadian magician, Brian Glow, Magic and Illusions/Blue Moon Productions, Heritage Entertainment and has sailed internationally with Crystal Cruise Lines with some of the world’s best talent.
 She has choreographed for numerous university dance concerts and for several country and jazz bands such as Light Crust Doughboys, Jim Cullum Jazz Band and the One O’Clock Lab Band.